 Spiritual significance of Shivlingam Abhishek

 Milk – Providing the benefit of long life, it signifies nourishment.
-Nourishing our mind with positive thoughts, knowledge of scriptures, it helps the mind become stronger.
+Nurturing our consciousness with positive thoughts and knowingness, it makes us spiritually stronger

 Honey – Helping remove sorrow and problems from life, it signifies the sweetness one needs to erase the painful memories of past.